waywardgeek/infnoise/README.md

 The program infnoise.c directly measures the entropy of INM output, and compares this to the estimated value.
 Both simulations and actual hardware show that they correlate well.

-There are two significant variations on the INM architecture so far.
-The first one, done with CMOS transistors, which is suitable for an IC implementation, does a multiply by 2 by stacking capacitors, and if the result is greather than Vref, it subtracts a value (using a capacitor again) to reduce the value to below Vref.
-This is a literal implementation of multiplication mod Vref.

 The "fast" board level version uses two op-amps and comparator to impliment a modular multiplication using a couple of tricks.
 First, multiplication by 2 modulo Vsup is accomplished by multiplying relative to either GND or Vsup.
 When multiplying relative to GND, a 0.2V signal becomes 0.4V.
-When multiplying relative to a 3V Vsup, a 2.8V signal becomes 2.6V.
+When multiplying relative to a 3V Vsup, a 2.8V signal becomes 2.6V, because 2.8V is 0.2V below 3V, and after 2X, it's 0.4V below 3V.
 The math comes out the same as if I'd multiplied relative to GND, and simply subtracted Vsup if the result was > Vsup:

-    Vsup - 2*(Vsup - A) = Vsup = 2*Vsup + 2*A = 2*A - Vsup
+    Vsup - 2*(Vsup - Vin) = Vsup = 2*Vsup + 2*Vin = 2*Vin - Vsup
-        = 2*A mod Vsup
+        = 2*Vin mod Vsup

 So, we multiply by 2 either way, and only subtract out Vsup if needed.
 This is identical to multiplication modulo Vsup.
 The comparator simply selects the output of one of the two